Yandex Cloud

 Where:

-• configSpec.backupRetainPeriodDays: New automatic backup retention period in days.
+• configSpec.backupRetainPeriodDays: New automatic backup retention period, in days.

 You can request the cluster ID with the list of clusters in the folder.

-3. View the server response to make sure the request was successful.
+3. View the server response to make sure your request was successful.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"